aquilax/www.avtobiografia.com/_posts/2011-01-01-jar-migration.md

 ---
 layout: project
-title: MySql to PostgreSQL transfer for the e-commerce website
+title: MySQL to PostgreSQL transfer for the e-commerce website
 category: JARComputers
 tags:
 - MySQL